The Saint of Bright Doors

-The Saint of Bright Doors is a 2023 fantasy novel by Sri Lankan author Vajra Chandrasekera.
+The Saint of Bright Doors is the 2023 debut fantasy novel by Sri Lankan author Vajra Chandrasekera.
 The novel follows the story of a man trained from a young age to assassinate a prominent spiritual leader, in a fictional city with supernatural "bright doors".

 The novel won the 2023 Nebula Award for Best Novel, 2024 Crawford Award, 2024 Ignyte Award for Best Adult Novel, and 2024 Locus Award for Best First Novel.
 It was a finalist for several other literary prizes, including the Hugo Award for Best Novel.
+It was listed as a New York Times Notable Book, Editors’ Pick, and Best Fantasy of 2023.